 Results (2015) | IMDb: 5.6/10 | Rotten Tomatoes: 81%

 Results follows the life of Trevor (Guy Pearce), an ambitious gym trainer who wishes to expand his so-called dream into a brand, Kat (Cobie) who works in Trevor’s gym and is immensely liked by her clients, who also casually sleeps with Trevor, and Danny (Kevin Corrigan) who comes in ‘hoping to get into shape’ or as he puts it ‘to be able to take a punch.’

 Results is an unusual romantic-comedy, that comes as a surprise.
 Guy Pearce plays an Australian fitness instructor who thinks he can solve everything through positive thinking.
 In one of the best scenes in Results, you see Trevor imagining his dream taking shape in front of his eyes.
 The film shows how disciplined and well thought Trevor is yet how emotionally detached he is when it comes to maintaining a real relation.
 Pearce brings life into the character with his dry-wit and muscular packs.

 The Rover (2014) | IMDb: 6.4/10 | Rotten Tomatoes: 66%

-David Michod’s The Rover is an atmospheric, filthy, tense and brooding thriller of less words.
+David Michod’s The Rover is an atmospheric, filthy, tense and brooding thriller of fewer words.
 Thrown in a gritty post-collapse Australia, The Rover magnifies its lens into the life of two people.
-Their closeness to death and survival is just an outline, at heart The Rover preaches the fact that, principles and honors are above everything else.
+Their closeness to death and survival is just an outline, at heart, The Rover preaches the fact that, principles and honors are above everything else.

 Also Featured on Our Top 20 Criminally Underrated Films Of 2014 List.